 Generally, you cannot get access to exchange without a brokerage account.
 Thus, it is impossible to put stocks before would-be buyers without such an account.

 Therefore, to sell stocks without a broker, you will need to locate the transfer agent of the company that issues the stock.
 To explain, the transfer agent has the legal power to sell the stock and access to an exchange or a brokerage account.

 You can usually locate the transfer agent handling a stock by going to the investor relations section of a company’s website.
-In fact, there should be a direct link to the transfer agent on the company’s website.
+There should be a direct link to the transfer agent on the company’s website.

 How to Sell Stocks with a Transfer Agent?

 On the positive side, a transfer agent will handle all the details of selling the stock.
 On the negative side, a transfer agent usually charges a higher fee than a brokerage.
 Hence, you will often make more money by selling shares through a brokerage account.

-Additionally, it can take several days or longer for a transfer agent to sell a stock and send you the money.
-Therefore, you could have to use a brokerage account if you need to sell shares fast.
+Additionally, a transfer agent can take several days or longer to sell a stock and send you the money.
+Therefore, you could use a brokerage account if you need to sell shares fast.

 Fortunately, online brokerages like TD Ameritrade or Charles Schwab will let you set up accounts fast.
 On the other hand, you will need to meet all the requirements of online brokers.

 Given these circumstances, it is not a good idea to buy stocks without a broker if you might need to cash shares out quickly.
 Additionally, you should always ask how to sell stocks when you buy shares directly.

 How Can I Sell Stock Without a Broker Through a Direct Purchase Plan?

 Conversely, it is easy to sell stocks through a direct purchase plan.
 Typically, you only need to notify the plan’s administrator you want to sell the stock to unload shares.